Silas Chandler: Civil War

 At the outset of the American Civil War, the Chandlers had 36 slaves.
 Silas was sent to serve Sergeant Andrew Chandler, who initially enrolled in a company called the Palo Alto Confederates which later became part of Company F of the 44th Mississippi Infantry.
 Silas' descendants believed that Silas had saved money earned doing odd jobs as a carpenter and attempted to buy his freedom before the war started.
 However, manumission of Silas was likely illegal under Mississippi law, and some descendants believe Silas may have been defrauded of the money he gave to his Chandler masters in an attempted transaction.

-In 1861, Andrew and Silas were photographed together armed and wearing Confederate uniforms; both men held a bowie knife and Silas held a rifle which was laid across both of their laps.
+In 1861, Andrew and Silas were photographed together armed and wearing Confederate uniforms; both men held bowie knives and Silas held a rifle which was laid across both of their laps.
 A pistol was stuffed into Silas' shirt, Andrew was holding another pistol and a third pistol was tucked into Andrew's belt.
 Most of these weapons were probably photographer's props.
 Silas's service to Andrew during the war included transporting messages between Andrew and the Chandler family.
 When Andrew was captured in the Battle of Shiloh, he feared that Silas would also be captured and then be sent to the North where he might be freed.

 Andrew Chandler was shot in the leg during the 1863 Battle of Chickamauga in Tennessee.
 Nearly 30% of his regiment were killed or wounded in the battle.
 The Army surgeon recommended the leg be amputated.
 Silas may have used a gold coin sewn into his jacket for emergencies to buy a crate of whiskey to bribe the surgeon to let him remove Andrew from the military hospital to be treated elsewhere, and he smuggled Andrew onto a boxcar to Atlanta where they met Andrew's uncle, Kyle Chandler, who brought them back to their home.
 Another version of the story has Kyle purchasing the whiskey, which may have been for a hometown doctor and not an Army surgeon.
 Regardless, Silas was instrumental in getting Andrew to Atlanta, away from the Army doctors.
 Andrew's leg was saved but it never returned to full function.
 Silas was then sent back to the front to serve as a servant for Andrew's younger brother, Benjamin Chandler, in the 9th Mississippi Cavalry.

 Silas was with Benjamin Chandler when he was a part of a detached escort of guards for Confederate President Jefferson Davis when Davis fled Richmond, Virginia.
 On May 7, 1865, Chandler was a part of that escort which was ordered to disband in order for Davis' escort to be less conspicuous as secrecy became paramount due to the collapse of the Confederacy.
 Some in the Chandler family later claimed that Silas's service showed his loyalty to the white members of the family, although, others point to his desire to keep in touch with his wife and the birth of his first son, William Henry, during the war as the cause of his loyalty.